KremerMichael/2020-sensor-miniproject/Report.md

 ```sh
 $ python analyze.py data.txt
 ```
+This python script will calculate and print the Median and Variance of measured temperature, occupancy and CO2 values.
 Below is a table with values calculated from recorded temperature and occupancy data
 |                      | Office | Lab1 | Class1 |
 |----------------------|-------:|-----:|-------:|